yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/docker.md

 ## Check cluster status with Admin UI

-The [yb-master Admin UI](../../../reference/configuration/yb-master/#admin-ui) is available at <http://localhost:7000> and the [yb-tserver Admin UI](../../../reference/configuration/yb-tserver/#admin-ui) is available at <http://localhost:9000>.
-To avoid port conflicts, you should make sure other processes on your machine do not have these ports mapped to `localhost`.
+Connect to the [YB-Master Admin UI](../../../reference/configuration/yb-master/#admin-ui) at <http://localhost:7000> and the [YB-TServer Admin UI](../../../reference/configuration/yb-tserver/#admin-ui) at <http://localhost:9000>.
+To avoid port conflicts, make sure other processes on your machine do not have these ports mapped to `localhost`.

 ### Overview and YB-Master status

-The yb-master home page shows that you have a cluster (or universe) with `Replication Factor` of 1 and `Num Nodes (TServers)` as 1.
-The `Num User Tables` is `0`, as there are no user tables created yet.
-YugabyteDB version number is also shown for your reference.
+The YB-Master home page shows that you have a cluster (or universe) with a replication factor of 1, a single node, and no tables.
+The YugabyteDB version is also displayed.

 ![master-home](/images/admin/master-home-docker-rf1.png)

-The Masters section highlights the cloud, region and zone placement for the yb-master servers.
+The **Masters** section highlights the 1 YB-Master along with its corresponding cloud, region, and zone placement.

 ### YB-TServer status

-Click **See all nodes** to go to the **Tablet Servers** page, where you can observe the one YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.
+Click **See all nodes** to go to the **Tablet Servers** page, which lists the YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.

 ![master-home](/images/admin/master-tservers-list-docker-rf1.png)